Saturday, March 11, 2017

 John and Billy had immigrated as teenagers from England with their parents in 1854.
 I've always thought it kind of funny that these two young men -- with British accents -- were part of the Pony Express, one of the iconic enterprises of the American West.
-They also carried the news of Abraham Lincoln's assassination.
+They also carried the news of Abraham Lincoln's election in 1860.

 A few close-up photos of the quilt: